 Excess inventory gathers dust and gets in the way of your warehouse employees, impacting their order picking productivity.
 Your employees may need to clean off old inventory before it can be shipped.
 This can delay load times for the vehicles at your warehouse, leading to late deliveries and unhappy customers.

 In such a highly competitive market, can you afford to have unsatisfied customers?

 The Leading Supply Chain Management Software for “New Age” B2C/B2B Fulfillment Businesses

 The goal of demand forecasting and demand planning is to predict customer demand as accurately as possible to avoid the issues we described above.
 Retail demand forecasting models are grouped into two categories: qualitative and quantitative.
 Quantitative methods rely on data, while qualitative methods rely on (usually expert) opinions.

 Qualitative Demand Forecasting

-Demand forecasting methods are categorized as judgmental and experimental methods.
+Inventory demand forecasting methods are categorized as judgmental and experimental methods.
 They’re usually used when historical data for your products aren’t available.
 Like in the case of new products.

 A judgmental method often used pulls on the opinions of available experts.
 You’ll gather subjective assessments from suppliers, marketing, sales, and purchasing professionals.
 You may also try executive brainstorming, which has the goal of drawing on your executives’ experience to create a collective perspective on future demand.